 Length of Rental Time

 Most dumpster rental companies will ask you two things.
 First, what size you need (hopefully you are starting to have an idea of that answer).
 And secondly, how long you need it.
+These are key questions we ask when operating our dumpster rental Houston service.

 Why does this matter when choosing the size?
 It is most significant for ongoing projects.
 If you are going to have a large amount of waste in total, but won’t have it all at once, maybe you don’t need the largest size option.